railcore/railcore.github.io/software/backup.md

 ### Windows

-Download
+Create a folder and download the following
-a) from  https://www.7-zip.org/download.html - 7-Zip Extra: standalone console version
+1. from  https://www.7-zip.org/download.html - the "7-Zip Extra: standalone console version" and unzip 7za.exe,7za.dll and 7zxa.dll
-b) https://github.com/wilriker/rfm/releases - rfm_windows_amd64
+1. https://github.com/wilriker/rfm/releases - rfm-windows_amd64.zip and unzip into the folder.
-c) paste the following into a file called something like "duetbackup.cmd"
+1. paste the following code into a file called something like "duetbackup.cmd" in this folder, and modify the third line.

-If you are the trusting sort, you can get all of this from here http://www.crimsoncurve.com/upload/duetbackup.zip
+If you are the trusting sort, you can get all of this from here http://www.crimsoncurve.com/upload/duetbackup.zip in one hit.

 ```
 @echo off